 Polanski’s film is positively loaded up with subversive ironies that just positively beg smirks.
 The base narrative, about a ghost writer (Ewan Mcgregor) working on a prime minister’s autobiography visiting his subject (Pierce Brosnan) while on vacation to the states, loads them on left and right.
 For instance, when a political controversy sparks and the British government disowns Brosnan’s character, the film has its Tony Blair stand-in stuck in America where he can’t be tried for British crimes, no doubt too delicious for Polanski, exiled from America at the time of the film’s making, to not focus on.

-Elsewhere, the film could have been a glorified vacation for the cast and crew – it sets everything up to be one – but then Polanski hammers on the oppressive rain and the gloom of it all as if poking fun at all those directorial efforts that amount to so much.
+Elsewhere, the film could have been a glorified vacation for the cast and crew – it sets everything up to be one – but then Polanski hammers on the oppressive rain and the gloom of it all as if poking fun at all those directorial efforts that amount to little more than a write-off.
 Best of all though may be the score by Alexander Desplat, as menacing and inquisitive as it is jaunty and exciting.
 It’s one of the best Hitchcock pastiches in maybe ever, and it says quite loudly “we’re going to create for you some suspense we will, and you’ll enjoy it because we are enjoying the act of making it, or else.”
 The film is, essentially, a gripping yarn that takes none too much concern about being truthy when it can take, instead, much concern in being fun, and the music is our most constant reminder of this.
 If the whole thing feigns substance, it’s really just a bucket-full of zest, as bitter and brittle as it is sardonic and sly.
 But in a world of solemn, glum thrillers, spilling a whole bucket full of zest can fill a mighty portion of the floor indeed.